ambientkit/ambient-template/README.md

 # Sample App using Ambient

+Thanks for visiting!
+All docs are available [here](https://ambientkit.github.io/docs/).

 This repository contains a sample app to demonstrate how to use the [Ambient](https://github.com/ambientkit/ambient) pluggable web framework.

 ### What is it?